platformsh/gha-prep-for-autopr/README.md

 * `default-branch` - The default branch for the repository.

 ## Example usage:
+See `Prep the repo for autoPR` step below.
 ```yaml
 name: Trigger Auto PR on push to update branch
 on: